alizarif/JME_AI-and-Inflation/README.md

 ## "Generating Inflation Expectations with Large Language Models"
 ### Zarifhonarvar (2025)

-## Reproducibility Notice

-### Random Seed Control
-- **Claude models**: Do not currently support deterministic seed parameters.
-[Anthropic recommends](https://github.com/anthropics/claude-code/issues/3370) setting other hyperparameters to default values for optimal reproducibility.
-- **OpenAI models**: Seed control is in beta phase for OpenAI models [Reference](https://platform.openai.com/docs/advanced-usage).
-- **EDSL framework**: The Expected Parrot framework used for persona generation and survey administration does not implement random seed control for cross-model experiments.

-Given these technical constraints, I have specified all available hyperparameters (temperature, top-p, max tokens) and provided comprehensive documentation in this repository to enable the best possible replication by future researchers using the same experimental framework.

-### Model Documentation
-Complete model cards and license documentation are included in the model cards and licenses.md.
-All experiments use synthetic personas and public economic information with no personally identifiable information (PII) shared with APIs.

 ## Data Availability
 The complete dataset for this research is available through Harvard Dataverse at: [https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/UJUFIN](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/UJUFIN)